wp-plugins/upload-quota-per-user/readme.txt

 Tags: attachment limit,
 Requires at least: 2.8
 Tested up to: 3.8
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Limits the total space a user can use uploading files, except selected roles.
+Limits the total space a user can use uploading files and changes single file upload size.

 == Description ==

 For sites that are more than single-user blogs, this simple plugin limits the amount of space that users can use on their account, except selected roles and capabilities.
+Also, it can modify the maximum file upload size.

 = Features: =

 * Set the limit for total upload quota. (applies to all files: images, .rar, .pdf, etc)
 * If the upload quota exceeds, the file is prevented from uploading and the user gets an error message.
+* Set the maximum file upload size.
 * On the Media Library page, the user see the space it uses in size and percentage.
 * Certain User Roles or Capabilities can be added to not be affected by this restriction.